gabrielmarinelli01/projeto-fisica-forca-movimento/README.md

 # projeto-fisica-forca-movimento
-Projeto de Física I — Força e Movimento
+Projeto de Física I do Grupo Oppenheimmer — Força e Movimento
 docs: inicia repositório e estrutura do roteiro de força e movimento